SAFE: Multitask Failure Detection for Vision-Language-Action Models: Experiments

 \textbf{LIBERO}~\cite{liu2023libero}: The LIBERO benchmark has been widely adopted for evaluating VLA models in simulation~\cite{openvla, pi_0, pertsch2025fast, kim2025openvlaoft}.
 Among the LIBERO task suites, the LIBERO-10 suite consists of 10 long-horizon tasks with diverse objects, layouts, and instructions, and is considered the most challenging one.
 Therefore, we use LIBERO-10 in our experiments and test OpenVLA~\cite{openvla}, $\pi_0$~\cite{pi_0} and $\pi_0$-FAST~\cite{pertsch2025fast} on it.
 We adopt the model checkpoints that are finetuned on the LIBERO benchmark and released by their authors.
 In experiments, 3 out of 10 tasks are randomly picked and reserved as unseen tasks.

 \textbf{SimplerEnv}~\cite{simplerenv}: SimplerEnv provides a high-fidelity simulation environment for manipulation policies, which are replicas of the demonstration data from RT-series~\cite{brohan2022rt1, brohan2023rt2, openx} and BridgeData V2~\cite{bridgedata}.
 On SimplerEnv, we test pretrained $\pi_0$ models from a reproduction~\cite{ren2025openpizero}, which we denote as $\pi_0^*$ in this paper.
 We train and evaluate the failure detection methods on the Google Robot embodiment~\cite{brohan2022rt1} and on the WidowX embodiment~\cite{bridgedata}, respectively.
-We exclude the `` pick up coke'' task because $\pi_0^*$ rarely fails on it (success rate at 98\%).
+We exclude the ``pick up coke'' task because $\pi_0^*$ rarely fails on it (success rate at 98\%).
 This leaves 4 tasks for each embodiment, among which 3 tasks are seen and 1 task is unseen.

-\textbf{Real-robot Experiments}: We deploy the $\pi_0$-FAST-DROID checkpoint\footnote{\href{https://github.com/Physical-Intelligence/openpi}{https://github.com/Physical-Intelligence/openpi}} provided by~\cite{pi_0, pertsch2025fast} on a Franka Emika Panda Robot.
+\textbf{Real-world Franka Experiments}: We deploy the $\pi_0$-FAST-DROID checkpoint~\cite{pi_0, pertsch2025fast}\footnote{\href{https://github.com/Physical-Intelligence/openpi}{https://github.com/Physical-Intelligence/openpi}} on a Franka Emika Panda Robot.
 This checkpoint has been finetuned on the DROID dataset~\cite{droid}, and we do not further collect demonstrations or finetune the VLA model.
 We design 13 tasks and collect 30 successful and 30 failed rollouts for each task.
 The real-robot setup and example rollouts are visualized in~\cref{fig:real_robot_v6}.
 In experiments, 3 tasks out of 13 are randomly selected as unseen tasks.

+\textbf{Real-world WidowX Experiments}: We also deploy the OpenVLA model pretrained on the ``Open-X Magic Soup++'' dataset~\cite{openvla} on a WidowX robot manipulator in our lab.
+With this setup, we collected a total of 532 rollouts on the 8 lifting and pick-and-place tasks, including 244 successful and 288 failed rollouts.
+In this experiment, 2 tasks out of 8 are randomly selected as unseen tasks.